Finding Ivy a safe home in her final days

 Vulnerable older women like Ivy are in desperate need of your support.
 When you make a one-off donation to Mission Australia, you can help older women find a safe home where they can thrive and age with dignity.

-*Names have been changed to protect the privacy of the people we help.
+Names and images have been changed to protect the identity of the people we help.

 2Housing for the Aged Action Group (2020)

 3ABS, Disability, Ageing and Carers, Australia, 2018

 Read about what we’ve been working on, our stance on important social issues and how you make a difference to vulnerable Australians' lives.